xingchen-fan/DY_stat_boost/README.md

 mkedfltr EventIDFilter
 ```

 In the filter, the event ID of each AOD event is compared with that of all the slected pico events.
 If the ID matched, the AOD event will be saved in an output EDM file.
 Submit CRAB jobs to run the filter over a full set of dataset in `AODmacthing/EventIDFilter/python`.
 Two configuration files are needed, one for CMSSW to run and the other for CRAB job submission.
-Out put files will be aved in the CERN box as specified in the CRAB config file.
+Output files will be saved in the CERN box as specified in the CRAB config file.

 Equivalent EDM files to the pico will be output
   * ie. _baseline_AOD.root_ and _photon_AOD.root_.